Miss Staten Island was banned from taking part in the St. Patrick's Day parade after coming out as bisexual

 When Miss Staten Island came out as bisexual, she was ready to walk in her borough's St. Patrick's Day parade the next day dressed up in rainbow colors.

-Instead, hours after she came out to the New York Post on Saturday, Madison L'Insalata, 23, received a call from Jim Smith, the director of Miss Staten Island Scholarship Pageants, telling her the parade organizer had banned them from the Sunday parade.
+Instead, hours after she came out to the New York Post on Saturday, Madison L'Insalata, 23, received a call from Jim Smith, the director of Miss Staten Island Scholarship Pageants, telling her she'd been banned from Sunday's parade by the parade organizer.

 Staten Island's St. Patrick's Day parade organizer Larry Cummings said L'Insalata and the other pageant girls were banned "for safety reasons," she said.